NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 Login failed.
 ```

-Change the directory we specified to readonly
+Change the directory we specified to readonly.

 **Note:** *Don't do chmod or OSS Endpoint can't write firmware here.*